protobuf:generate-test

 Specify additional paths to import protobuf sources from on the local file system.

 These will not be compiled into Java sources directly.
-If you wish to depend on a JAR containing protobuf sources, add it as a dependency with the |
+If users wish to depend on a JAR Maven artifact containing protobuf sources, then they should add it as a dependency with the Import paths can also be specified as paths to ZIP or JAR archives on the local file system.
+This plugin will extract any If users wish to compile these proto sources rather than simply including them on the import path, they should use the |

 <includes> |